c-enerd65/CMPM120_Project3/README.md

 #### Level 1 Player Death:
 - Enviornment collisions:
-    > Void death
+    - Void death
-    > Spike death
+    - Spike death
 - Enemy collisions
 - Game ends when player reaches 0 lives

 #### Level 1 Additional Elements:
 - Complex Camera: Camera moves with player with some deadzone
-    > HUD moves with camera
+    - HUD moves with camera
 - Wall grabs: See Keybinds
 - Player Death: See Level 1 Player Death
 - Enemies: Patrolling enemies
-    > Unique damage / movements
+    - Unique damage / movements
-    > Player can shoot enemies to unblock path
+    - Player can shoot enemies to unblock path
 - Juicy Juice: All interactions have a sound effect
 - PowerUps: Player has two boosts they can use in this level
-    > Stamina: Gives the player a slight boost in stamina (20 pts)
+    - Stamina: Gives the player a slight boost in stamina (20 pts)
-    > Speed: Player speed doubles allowing them to traverse the map quickly
+    - Speed: Player speed doubles allowing them to traverse the map quickly

 #### Level 2 Win Condition:
-- Player must reach landmark to end game successfully
+- Player must collect all of the coin on the map

-#### Level 2 Player Death:
-- See Level 1 Player Death

 #### Level 2 Additional Elements:
 - Complex Camera: Camera moves with player with some deadzone
-    > HUD moves with camera
-- Player Death: See Player Death
-- PowerUps: Player has two boosts they can use in this level
+- PowerUps: Player has two boosts they can use in this level]
-    > Max Stamina: Gives the player a slight boost in stamina
+- Moving Platforms